MinaFoundation/PGT_LeaderBot/README.md

 #### **`/leaderboard-closure-month`**

 **Description:** Opens a thread that includes the Leaderboard for the month.
-Gets the forum channel ID from the .env file.
+Gets the forum channel ID from the .env file and exports the user data which contributed in the given month as csv.

 **Usage:**